pyOpenSci/lessons/clean-modular-code/checks-conditionals/python-function-checks.md

 Your goal is to identify detect and data processing or workflow problems immediately when they occur, rather than allowing them to propagate through your code.
-This approach saves time and makes debugging easier, as it provides clearer, more useful error outputs (known as stack traces).
+This approach saves time and makes debugging easier, providing clearer, more useful error outputs (known as stack traces).

 When working with messy data, you'll often encounter edge cases - unusual or unexpected data that can break your processing pipeline.
 Functions allow you to implement robust error handling and data validation.
 Here are some techniques you can use